Psychedelic/terabethia-docs/docs/terabethia-testnet/ testnet-bridge-UI.md

-You can currently swap three main tokens between Ethereum and the IC: ETH, wETH, and USDC, but will be able to do so for any ERC-20 token once we expand Terabethia’s bridging functionality in the next release.
+You can currently swap three main tokens between Ethereum and the IC: ETH, wETH, and USDC, but will be able to do so for any ERC-20 token once we expand Terabethia’s bridging functionality in subsequent releases.

 Head over to [link] and follow the steps below to start bridging your tokens.